 New and interesting changes to the CPP were unveiled in 2018 at the meeting of finance ministers and went into effect in 2019.
 These changes were in addition to the ones previously announced that affect contribution rates and increase CPP payouts going forward.

 Unlike the future CPP expansion or enhancements announced in 2016, the most recent updates are focused on Canadians who take time out of the workforce due to disability or to raise children, survivor benefit beneficiaries, and death benefits.
 The new changes are not expected to result in increases in CPP contribution rates.

 New CPP Updates

-Starting in January 2019, there will be an increase in your CPP contribution rate from 4.95% to 5.10%.
+Starting in January 2019, there was an increase in your CPP contribution rate from 4.95% to 5.10%.
 What this means is that your total annual CPP contribution will rise to 10.20% (your contribution + your employer’s contribution) of your pensionable earnings.
 Self-employed individuals pay the full amount.